bahrus/xtal-sip/README.md

 xtal-sip takes the philosophical stance that at the most micro level, utilizing highly reusable, generic custom elements -- that can extend the HTML vocubulary; candidates to be incorporated into the browser, even -- forms a great fundamental "unit" to build on.

-But as one zooms out from the micro to the macro, the nature of the components changes in signicant ways.
+But as one zooms out from the micro to the macro, the nature of the components changes in significant ways.

 At the micro level, components will have few, if any, dependencies, and those dependencies will tend to be quite stable.
 The dependencies will skew more towards tightly coupled utility libraries.